jmoyang/DATA310/Project3.md

 * ##### Population Difference Between Worldpop and Predicted value
 <img src="Images/diff_sums(alb).png" width="300" height="300">

    * As we can see from the results above, the population difference shows that the majority of the area in Albania were on point with the actual population data from Worldpop (colored in greenish-yellow color).
 The model did have a couple of under and over predictions, represented by the color green and redish pink colors respectively.
 The areas of the under and over predictions are in the areas that is in the middle of Albania and is represented, where it is presented by green in population sum plot.
-The area of most error or under/over prediction is around Tirane, which is the capital of Albania.
+The area of most error or under/over prediction is around Tirana, which is the capital of Albania.
 Also, almost half of the population of Albania lives in Tirane and Durres.
 Nevertheless, the overall model was great at predicting the population of Albania, as it is shown above (total actual population of 2,762,201 and predicted population of 2,764,784).

 ### Random Forest Model